Setting Up a Home Learning Lab

 Building a Domain Controller (DC) on Windows is a great way to save yourself some time creating users and managing security on your VMs.
 It’s a great way to learn Active Directory and a DC is also required if you are going to play with Clustering or Always On Availability groups.

 When setting up network cards in VirtualBox, the default setting is NAT.
 I recommend using “Internal Network.”
 The reason for this is that your router will not assign IPs to your Virtual Machines in this configuration.
 When you build a lot of VMs with static IPs, you can fill in your IP range at home pretty fast.
-Note that DHCP is not available in this setting and you will need to specify an IP address for each network card added to the VMs.
+Note that DHCP is not available in this setting and that you will need to specify an IP address for each network card added to the VMs.

 If you have a Domain Controller and want to put your VM on your domain, you need to set your DC as your DNS server so that your VM will see the domain and other VMs.

 The only downfall of this is if you want to access your VMs from “outside” your internal network.
-I think it may be possible to bridge your “Internal Network” with your wider network though I have not explored this yet.
+I think it may be possible to bridge your “Internal Network” with your wider network, though I have not explored this yet.

-You can add internet connectivity by adding a second network card with either NAT or Bridged setting for Windows Updates and Activation.
+You can add Internet connectivity by adding a second network card with either NAT or Bridged setting for Windows Updates and Activation.

-If you are going to build a cluster you will probably need shared storage.
+If you are going to build a cluster, you will probably need shared storage.
 There are lots of free options available.
 My absolute favorite is FreeNas.
 I find FreeNas a little challenging to work with, but there are lots of great guides available on the web to help you create your first Shared Storage array.

 My second favorite is the free version of StartWind iSCSI free edition.
 Note that there are connection limitations on the Free StarWind product, but it is very easy to use and the paid offering has some pretty cool features.
-There are other players out there, I’m just mentioning my free favorites.
+There are other players out there; I’m just mentioning my free favorites.